martingascon/DATA_SCIENCE/PraxisDS/Resp_takehome.md

 In the future I would suggest to have the IP address (or Time zone) so I can have a completion rate for the different times of the day (see other possible questions).

-#Other possible questions
+## Other possible questions
-- Using the timestamp (we would also need Time Zone) we could answer the following questions:
+* Using the timestamp (we would also need Time Zone) we could answer the following questions:
-1) Do we have a different completion rate if the user responded during the weekend rather during weekdays?
+* 1) Do we have a different completion rate if the user responded during the weekend rather during weekdays?
 Presumably users have more time and are willing to spend some time responding an quality survey.
-2) For the same reason, if we consider only weekdays, do we have a different completion rate if the user responded during night hours rather than working hours?
+* 2) For the same reason, if we consider only weekdays, do we have a different completion rate if the user responded during night hours rather than working hours?